eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/operator-polymorphism.md

 is possible to specify the behaviour of operators in a type-specific way by satisfying the interface(s) used in the operator's definition.

-Not every non-primitive operators are polymorphic.
+However, not every non-primitive operator is polymorphic.
 Some are defined only in terms of the primitive operators, for example.

 ### Simple Example